Academic Policies & Standards

 Noncredit Continuing Education Unit (CEU)

-Noncredit or Continuing Education Students are taking courses to pursue personal or professional interest, gain general knowledge, learn a new skill, upgrade existing skills, or enrich their personal understanding of a wide variety of topics.
-These courses do not offer college credit, but in some cases noncredit or continuing education students can earn continuing education units, certification or other evidence of class completion to meet personal or professional requirements.
-Noncredit course work cannot be substituted for a credit requirement or any required course on a degree pathway.
+Noncredit or Continuing Education courses are available for students to pursue personal or professional interest, gain general knowledge, learn a new skill, upgrade existing skills, or enrich their personal understanding of a wide variety of topics.
+These courses do not offer college credit, but in some cases noncredit or continuing education students can earn continuing education units, certification, or other evidence of class completion to meet personal or professional requirements.
+Noncredit coursework cannot be substituted for a credit requirement or any required course on a degree pathway.

 College Credit